-The value of non-unit cash flows is calculated by projecting future cash flows using realistic assumptions, taking into account the contract boundary, and discounting using the risk-free curve.

-There is no minimum value to the technical provisions and so the resulting BEL could be negative.
+The value of financial guarantees and non-unit cash flows is calculated by projecting future cash flows using realistic assumptions, taking into account the contract boundary and discounting using the appropriate risk-free interest rates curves.
+There is no minimum value to the Solvency II TPs and so the resulting BEL could be negative.